hgzimmerman/HLWNPA/README.md

 * Nothing to limit reassignment.
 If you want to assign a number to a function name, there is nothing stopping you.
 * No meaningful parser error messages.
 If your syntax isn't 100% accurate, there is very little to indicate what you did wrong.
 Sometimes the program will parse, but may leave out a section of the AST without errors if syntax isn't exact.
 * A few runtime error messages.
 * No early return from functions.
+The last statement in the body of a function, if, or loop block will be returned.
 * Type System.
 Runtime checking only.
 * Statements are delimited by `()`, because the language has no concept of order of operations.